geo-tp/Bitcoin-Card-Wallet/README.md

 - **Transaction Signing:** Sign Bitcoin transactions directly on the device using your seed or RFID tag.
 - **Seed Storage on RFID Tags:** Store your seed securely on an RFID MIFARE 1K tag (optionnal).
 - **Encrypted Seed Backup:** Encrypt and store your seed on RFID tags for enhanced protection.
-- **Seed Retrieval:** Load your seed from RFID tags,or by manually entering mnemonic words.
+- **Seed Restoration:** restore your seed from RFID tags,or by manually entering mnemonic words.
 - **Transaction File Handling:** Sign and export PSBT transaction files directly on the device.
 - **QR Code**: Generate and display QR codes for easy sharing of Bitcoin and balance addresses.
 - **USB Typing**: Emulate a USB keyboard to type out Bitcoin addresses.